 The device is implanted beneath your skin and records your heart activity.
 It’s similar to an event monitor.
 Your doctor or you can program the device to record arrhythmias when they occur.
 You can also trigger it with a remote.

-Your doctor may recommend additional tests to determine the cause or type of arrhythmia.
+Your doctor may recommend additional tests to determine the cause or type of Arrhythmia testing.

 You can also have a stress test done with medication.
 You will be monitored using an ECG and Echocardiogram.